 There are 2 Year Four classes, the Beech class and the Birch class.

-Birch Class is taught by Mr Thompson.
+Beech Class is taught by Mr Gerrard.

 At Robsack Wood Primary Academy, we value your opinions and your input into your child’s education, as we believe that close home-school relations are wholly beneficial to children’s learning.
 For this reason, we operate an open door policy and welcome parents into our classrooms to share and celebrate our achievements.